RV Park Review – Likely Place Golf & RV Resort, Likely, CA

 Very decent albeit just a tad dated bathrooms.
 Superbly clean flush toilets and good-sized shower stalls with separate bench.
 Only ding is that shower heads were a tad old-fashioned with slightly low water pressure.

 The amenities are what make this park special.
 There is a full and extremely pretty 18-hole golf-course (lakes, rivers, trees. mountain views you-name-it!), three private geocaching courses (ask at the check-in for the coordinates) and lovely hiking trails (over 6 miles) around the course.
 The clubhouse is quaint and offers meals & drinks plus there are 3 BBQ areas in the campground (one covered).
 Lots and lots of green meadows & views.
 Nice clean laundromats (2 machines, $1.25 per load) with cute little book-swap plus on-site dump station.
-Only ding?
-No WiFi.
+Also on-site WiFi, although it is only so-so.

 - Location = 3.5/5